Supe Troop recommends following the music submission guidelines below for all digital music files sent to music supervisors.

 - The Grouping section includes the company that is the contact the music supervisor is dealing with, not the actual cue sheet publisher name (if they differ).

 - Comments – Contact info for licensing party.
-Also include “consult about territories” here if you have issues regarding territories (i.e. you are able to clear worldwide but only if the license will be paid out of the U.S.A., or if you can only clear for specific territories)
+Also include “consult about territories” here if you have issues regarding territories (i.e. you are able to clear worldwide but only if the license will be paid out of the U.S.A., or if you can only clear for specific territories).
+If you want to include other information, put it here after the contact info please.

 - Album – Album name